The Liquidation and Closeouts Merchandise Experts!

 Throughout the years, our clients have asked us many questions about the terminology of the Closeouts and Salvage Merchandise industry.
 We would like to share with you several of these terms:

 Closeouts (also Liquidation): Closeouts are generally considered to be excess from a previous season's production and are the result of changes in color, design, and fabric or missed deliveries.
 Closeouts by definition should all be first quality.
 Name-brand companies are left with billions of dollars in excess inventory each year and are forced to sell their excess inventory for several reasons: Products must be removed from shelves to make room for newer models; a change in financial circumstances or strategy may result in canceled orders; manufacturers may be downsizing or moving facilities; companies may need to reduce inventories for accounting reasons.
 As a result, the companies are forced to sell this inventory quickly and below their cost.

 Overrun (also Overstock): Overruns are over production from specific cuttings or orders and are generally the result of the order not matching the amount of material needed.
 The amount of cloth needed to produce 30 shirts may actually be enough to produce 45 shirts and therefore we have a 15 shirt overrun.

-actually purchased and then returned by customers, in store damages,
+products actually purchased and then returned by customers, in